 Keep these best practices in mind as you move forward with your law firm marketing efforts:

-1. Take a client-centered approach to marketing
+1. Take a client-centred approach to marketing

 Law firms are a business like any other, and clients now expect their experience with their lawyers to be on par with the experience they have with companies like Amazon.
 Competitive firms that take a client-centric approach in their operations and their marketing will be positioned to stand out and succeed.